 Voting outcomes are based on two components.
 The first component is called election choice.
-Election choices in period $t \in \{0, 1, ...\}$ are denoted e_t , with $e_t \in \{0, 1\}$ and can be interpreted as referring to whether the voter plans to re-elect (1), or not re-elect (0) an incumbent politician in period t.
+Election choices in period $t \in \{0, 1, ...\}$ are denoted e_t , with $e_t \in \{0,1\}$ and can be interpreted as referring to whether the voter plans to re-elect (1), or not re-elect (0) an incumbent politician in period t.
 Further, the re-election is disturbed by possible other factors.
 More precisely, let the choice of $e_t = 0$ always lead to a change in office and to the appointment of a new politician.
-However, if the voter chooses $e_t = 1$, the effective election outcome is $\theta_t e_t$, where θ_t is a random variable with $\theta_t \in \{0, 1\}$ and $prob(\theta_t = 0) \equiv q$, for all periods t.
+However, if the voter chooses $e_t = 1$, the effective election outcome is $\theta_t e_t$, where θ_t is a random variable with $\theta_t \in \{0,1\}$ and $prob(\theta_t = 0) \equiv q$, for all periods t.
 Intuitively, θ_t may reflect the fact that, with some probability, the election outcome is dominated by an issue other than the politician's public provision decision, where I assume that, whether or not this other issue becomes relevant, is not under the control of the active players in the game.
-Examples for this could be events like a media scandal based on true or faked evidence of things that happened a long time ago, or an extreme popularity bonus for a rival politician.2 For simplicity, θ_t is assumed to be stochastically independent across all periods, and θ_t also becomes observable at the very end of period t for the voter and the politician.
+Examples for this could be factors or events such as the weather during the incumbent's term of office, the weather on the election day, economic shocks outside the incumbents responsibility and control, etc.2 For simplicity, θ_t is assumed to be stochastically independent across all periods, and θ_t also becomes observable at the very end of period t for the voter and the politician.
 The assumption of a one-sided distortion is for simplicity only.
 Section 6 extends the results to situations of two-sided noise, in which also an unaccountable politician may be be re-elected "by mistake".